 For this reason we ask you please double check your prescription and shipping information before submitting your order.

-Yes, we offer a popular and competitively price Lens Replacement Service (also know as 'Reglaze').
+Yes, we offer a popular and competitively priced Lens Replacement Service (also know as 'Reglaze').
 Please see here for more information.

 Yes we supply Varifocal or Progressive lenses.
 These lenses combine three visions all in one lens.
 The distance and reading portions of the lens blend together with a gradual progression from one to the other, giving a third area of the lens, intermediate vision which allows for clear vision at arms distance so providing glasses to see in the far, middle and near distance with no dividing lines or segments - just one simple lens for all uses.